-Prerequisites: Completion of the required Social Studies courses; student must be in 12th grade.
+Prerequisites: Completion of the required Social Studies courses; open to sophomores, juniors, seniors

 AP Psychology - CRS 4403

 This is a college level course which traces the emergence of scientific psychology in the nineteenth century from its roots in philosophy and physiology and covers the development of the major "schools" of psychology.
 The historical introduction helps students gain an understanding of the principal twentieth century approaches to psychology: behavioral, biological, cognitive, humanistic, and psychodynamic.
 Students will learn how these approaches differentially guide research and practice in psychology.
 Additionally, the scientific nature of psychology is made clear through coverage of the methods psychologists use to answer behavioral to psychodynamic questions.
 Students take the Advanced Placement exam in May.